In Australia, we’re heading into colder weather, which can put an extra tax your immune system!

 Related: Is your stress response broken?

 It’s also important to stay hydrated in Winter as part of a healthy immune system.

 On a metaphysical level, the immune system is about having good defenses from external and internal pathogens.

 So if you’re feeling “invaded” or “under attack” in any way, there’s a good chance you need to do some work to nourish your immune system and perhaps also your energetic boundaries!

-If you feel like you need support for your health as we head in to Winter, book a Kinesiology appointment now
+If you feel like you need support for your health, mind or emotions, book a Kinesiology appointment

 The sooner you start, the better chance you give yourself of being strong and stable in the colder months.

 P.S.
 Then there’s this: #thingsclientssay Why do I feel so tired after my Kinesiology session?

 Amanda (Ambha) Roberts is a Kinesiologist, Intuitive Healer, educator and facilitator based in Melbourne, Australia.
 She offers Kinesiology sessions both in-person and via Skype/Zoom all over the world.